collapsed-stacks/startups/questions/5473/how-to-meet-people-who-are-interested-in-collaborating-on-a-tech-project.md

 - posted by: [Ed Kramer](https://stackexchange.com/users/6448067/ed-kramer) on 2015-06-10
 - score: 2

-<p>I would use Meetup.com.
+I would use Meetup.com.
 This site is a forum where you can meet up with others in your vicinity.
 People actually show up to a meetup! it's actual, not virtual.
 I suppose there is no reason you wouldn't be allowed to setup a virtual forum from there, once you establish a meetup group.
 Ideally, you would meet face to face though.
-That's the meetup concept.</p>
+That's the meetup concept.

-<p>I have yet to find a subject where I have been unable to find other 'Like minded people' in my immediate area.
+I have yet to find a subject where I have been unable to find other 'Like minded people' in my immediate area.
 You may go the site and start by doing a search on your subject using the built in search engine.
 If the subject does not exist in your search area, widen the distance to a reasonable driving distance.
 Remember, folks do usually have to drive home after the meetup unless it is an overnight venue.
 No meetup on your subject in your area?
-Start your own meetup so when others interested in your subject matter search, you will be found.</p>
+Start your own meetup so when others interested in your subject matter search, you will be found.

-<p>You will need:
+You will need:
 - A physical place to hold your meetup
 - Appropriate seating: I've seen everything from office formal to bean bags.
 For skiing and hiking members are on their own for seating arrangements. ;-)
 - Support materials: Although you can just all talk if that's what you as a group leader decide that's how your group will function.
 - Refreshments are optional but a nice touch.
 The majority I have been to have none and are just fine.
-- Starting time, ending time and location must be posted.</p>
+- Starting time, ending time and location must be posted.

-<p>IMHO, A fun, positive attitude is key to successfully starting, running, maintaining and growing a group.</p>
+IMHO, A fun, positive attitude is key to successfully starting, running, maintaining and growing a group.

 ## Answer 5486